evankiely/PyOT/PassiveThermostat/README.md

 If you don't see your provider above, a simple [Google search](duckduckgo.com) will absolutely give you what you need.

-Keep in mind that anyone who is a malfunction contact will receive special notifications when a sensor failure is detected.
-If you wish to receive both standard power on, temperature info, etc., in addition to notifications about sensor failure, you must be included in both categories.

 Once that is done, open the script, hit run, and see what happens!

 If you receive errors here, ensure that the name you provided for your environmental variable and what is being referenced within `os.environ.get(_)` (where the underscore is just a placeholder; `"gmailUser"`/`"gmailToken"`) are the same.
 If you want to confirm that there is an issue with your environmental variables, first confirm that the variable you have within `os.environ.get(_)` is a string (i.e. `os.environ.get("_")`).
 If you can confirm that, the next thing to try is commenting out the `os.environ.get(_)` lines entirely and providing the associated email and token to the script directly.
 Again, as a string.